-The novelty of the present manuscript is in proposing a set of methodology for the design of Bayesian adaptive trials beyond simple Monte Carlo simulations for the assessment of DOC.
-Currently, estimation of operating characteristics for a given set of parameters relies solely on simulations and is not accompanied with adequate uncertainty quantification.
-The present work sets the foundation for development of methods that facilitate the use of Bayesian measures for decision-making in clinical trials while satisfying traditional requirements.
+The novelty of the present article is in proposing a set of methodology for the design of Bayesian adaptive trials beyond simple Monte Carlo simulations for the assessment of DOCs.
+Currently, methods for estimating the operating characteristics for a given set of parameters rely solely on simulations and are not accompanied with adequate uncertainty quantification.
+The present work sets the foundation for development of methods that facilitate the use of Bayesian measures for decision making in clinical trials while satisfying traditional requirements.